giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 ## 12. Final note

-However, two categories of data remain outside CSF by design:

 - RNA data for the BModes `.bmi`
 - non-tower machine data for the OpenFAST / ElastoDyn structural case